nicolas-goudry/nix-config/README.md

 ### 🔑 `.keys`

-This directory contains all configured hosts public GPG keys which are derived from their SSH RSA key.
-It is required for new installations since all secrets are re-encrypted with the new host public GPG key, therefore all other hosts public keys are needed as well.
+This directory contains all configured users public GPG keys.
+It is required for new installations since all secrets are re-encrypted with hosts age keys as well as users public GPG keys.

 For further details, read the [secrets handling](#️-secrets-handling) section.